 Kitchen Assistants usually start one hour prior to the first camper breakfast.
 Food preparation for afternoon and evening meals will be done during the day.
 Mid-morning and mid-afternoon breaks are usually possible.
 Daily responsibilities end after clean up from the evening meal is complete and the kitchen is secured for the night.

 Sanitation Assistants typically start after breakfast.
 When duties are complete (usually mid-afternoon), sanitation assistants have free time for the rest of the day and are welcome to join camp activities.
-Each kitchen assistant will be assigned to the sanitation schedule at least one day per week.
+Each kitchen assistant will be assigned to the sanitation schedule one to two days per week.

 Maintenance Staff begin work immediately after a breakfast meeting and continue throughout the day with a break for lunch and dinner.
 Work is complete when daily and assigned tasks are finished in the evening.
 When on camp property, maintenance staff are expected to remain on call for any emergencies or repairs.